|

 enum

-ENUM (RFC3761) is a method to use DNS lookup to convert
+ENUM (RFC3761) is a method to use DNS lookups to convert

-real IDD E164 numbers into H323 dialing information.
-The servers
+real International Direct Dialing E.164 numbers into H.323 dialing information.
+The default server

-The enum policy replaces the destination with the information returned by ENUM server,
+The enum policy replaces the destination with the information returned by the ENUM server,

-so you must have the appropriate routing policies to finally route the call after the enum policy.
+so you must have the appropriate routing policies to continue processing the call after the enum policy.

-Usually you should also have the srv and dns policy after the enum policy, since the new location is often
+You should have the srv and dns policies after the enum policy, because the new location is often

-returned in the form of 'number@gatekeeper' and the these policies are needed to resolve this.
+returned in the form of 'number@gatekeeper' and the srv and dns policies are needed to resolve this.

 To speed up your routing, make sure you resolve internal destinations before the enum policy is applied.